 Many people injure their backs while bending or lifting objects in the wrong way.
-A recent survey taken by the American Physical Therapy Association reports that nearly two-thirds of the Americans experience low back pain, and nearly half of the cases are
+A recent survey taken by the American Physical Therapy Association reports that nearly two-thirds of the Americans experience low back pain, and nearly half of the cases are due to improper bending and lifting techniques.

 As we get older, we are more likely to hurt our back while bending or lifting to put something up or down.
 The reason to this is that as we get age our muscles and ligaments became less flexible; also, past injuries of the muscles, ligaments or spinal disks make us more prone to having a back injury.
-Along with back pain, improper lifting technique can lead to arm pain and leg
+Along with back pain, improper lifting technique can lead to arm pain and leg pain, and can cause acute injury with serious long-term effects.

 The good thing about this is that these injuries are avoidable.
 All you need to do is learn and practice proper lifting and bending techniques.